The 8 Best Dog Crates Australia: Tested & Evaluated 2023

 The general rule of thumb is that a perfectly sized dog crate should be comfortable enough for your dog to stand in and turn around.
 (5)

-If you have a puppy and intend to use the crate for some time during their growth, it is best to buy a crate for their adult size for extended use.
-That said, if you have a Newfoundland puppy, you may want to start with a medium-sized crate before progressing to an extra-large crate later down the line.
-Simply because giant breed puppies can be quite a lot smaller than their eventual full size, so the giant crate could feel very empty and disproportionate to their current tiddly size.
+If you have a puppy and intend to use the crate for some time during their growth, it is best to buy a crate suited for their adult size.
+That said, if you have a Newfoundland puppy, you may want to start with a medium-sized crate before progressing to an extra-large crate later down the track.
+Simply because larger breed puppies can be quite a lot smaller than their eventual full size, so the giant crate could feel very empty and disproportionate during their puppy phase.

 How long will this product last?